Return to the main gate

 As with anything spiritually significant you don't need to set a time when you must have a name or nor.
 You can wait and allow your guides to bring the name to you, or you can conduct a ceremony with the sole purpose of finding your name.
 If your interested in the ceremonial approach, you might like to take a look at the Name Ceremony as an example or a method to follow.

 You can also ask your guides to bring your name to you in meditation or dream.
 Let them know you have a desire to have a name at this time.
 And explain why you feel this desire.
 They may explain to you why you're not ready for it, but then again it never hurts to ask for help.
-The worst they can do is say not now.
+The worst they can do is say "not now".

 And if you are part of a coven who anoints a name to you, remember it's up to you to accept it or not.
 Don't be afraid to speak up and speak your mind to the Priest/Priestess or teacher.
 This is your name after all and you should feel connected to it.
 Without that, the name has no meaning or value.
-Don't argue about it, but voice your concern or impression and offer suggestions.
-Ethical clergy and teachers will work with you to create the appropriate name for you.
+Don't argue about it, but voice your concern or impression and offer alternative suggestions.
+Ethical clergy and teachers will work with you to establish the appropriate name for you.

 The important thing is to not think on this too much.
 You can over analyze and over think this very easily.
 Your preconceived ideas about what you want your name to be can also sell you short and create limitations for your workings as well.
-Your name should come to you like a gift from the Divine force(s) in your life.
+Your name should come to you like a gift from the Divine Universe in your life.
 Just relax and let it unfold as it may.

 Source: 1, m1, m4, m5, m7, m8, m9, m10, m13, m14, m16, m18, m19, m23, m24, m25, m36